ocaml/ocaml.org/data/planet/typeocaml/recursive-memoize--untying-the-recursive-knot.md

 let rec quicksort l = quicksort_norec quicksort l
 </code></pre>

-<p>There are more examples in <a href="http://martinsprogrammingblog.blogspot.co.uk/2012/07/untying-recursive-knot.html">Martin's blog</a>, though they are not in OCaml.
-A formalized description of this topic is in the article <em>Tricks with recursion: knots, modules and polymorphism</em> from <a href="http://www.ffconsultancy.com/products/ocaml_journal/?ob26">The OCaml Journal</a>. </p>
+<p>There are more examples in <a href="http://martinsprogrammingblog.blogspot.co.uk/2012/07/untying-recursive-knot.html - [404 Not Found]">Martin's blog</a>, though they are not in OCaml.
+A formalized description of this topic is in the article <em>Tricks with recursion: knots, modules and polymorphism</em> from <a href="http://www.ffconsultancy.com/products/ocaml_journal/?ob26 - [1 Client error: Couldn't resolve host name]">The OCaml Journal</a>. </p>

 <p>Now let's come back to <em>recursive memoize</em> problem with our new weapon. </p>